ESSENTIALS OF DIAGNOSIS & TREATMENT

 Treatment consists of passive exercises, such as stretching the foot into plantar flexion.
 With or without treatment, the deformity usually resolves by age 3–6 months.
 In rare instances, it may be necessary to use plaster casts to help with manipulation and positioning.
 Complete correction is the rule.

 Conservative therapy, such as an orthotic to realign the foot, can be effective in milder cases.
-In symptomatic cases, surgery may be necessary to lengthen the contracted extensor and flexor tendons and to release the plantar fascia and other tight plantar structures.
+In symptomatic cases, surgery may be necessary to lengthen the contracted extensor and flexor tendons and to release the plantar fascia and other tight plantar structures, but tethered cord or other spinal anomalies should be addressed first.
 Associated varus heel deformities cause more problems than the high arch.

 With a prevalence of 23%–35%, hallux valgus is the most common forefoot deformity.
 The etiology is unknown.
 Adolescents may present with lateral deviation of the great toe associated with a prominence over the head of the first metatarsal.
 Around 60% of patients have a family history of this condition.
 The deformity is painful with shoe wear and almost always relieved by fitting shoes that are wide enough in the toe area.
 Since further growth tends to cause recurrence of the deformity, surgery should be avoided in the adolescent.